CHEUNG CHAU BUN FESTIVAL 2019 (Main events - Piu Sik Parade and Bun Scrambling Competition Sunday 12th May 2019)

 Accommodation on Cheung Chau during the Bun Festival is likely to be difficult to find unless booked well in advance.
 Cheung Chau has one hotel, the 66-room three-star WARWICK HOTEL on Tung Wan Beach;

-B&B CHEUNG CHAU is an excellent and popular modern mini hotel.
-It has 32 rooms and 4 suites at four sites including its main premises on Tung Wan Road just two minutes walk from the ferry pier and one minute from Tung Wan Beach, further rooms above Eggenberger Bar/restaurant opposite its main premises and elsewhere on Tung Wan Road and additional rooms including family rooms at Pak She Street near Pak Tai Temple.
-Advance booking essential;
+B&B CHEUNG CHAU, established 2006 has expanded and grown in popularity.
+An excellent and popular modern mini hotel.
+It has 39 rooms at four sites including its main premises on Tung Wan Road just two minutes walk from the ferry pier and one minute from Tung Wan Beach, including rooms above its Eggenberger Bar and Western and Thai restaurant, rooms at Pak She Street near Pak Tai Temple and rooms and apartments at its new Lychee Hotel on Police Station Path.
+Advance booking essential during the Bun Carnival;

 MIAMI RESORT - budget accommodation in numerous flats near Tung Wan Beach.
 Miami Resort has booking kiosks outside Cheung Chau Ferry Pier;